Stupid Simple System

 No tracking or attribution

 Fix: Use call tracking numbers.
-Ask leads 'How did you find us?'
-Track everything.
+Ask every lead 'How'd you find us?'
+If you can't measure it, you can't improve it.

 Frequently Asked Questions